ConduitNetwork/docs/provisioning/automation/tasks.rst

 The User Role Permission 'Provisioning: Tasks  FULL' is required to create, edit and delete tasks.

-Tasks Types that can execute locally against the |morpheus| Appliance have an additional Role Permission: ``Tasks - Script Engines``.
+Tasks Types that can execute locally against the |conduit| Appliance have an additional Role Permission: ``Tasks - Script Engines``.
 Script Engine Task Types will be hidden for users without ``Tasks - Script Engines`` role permissions.

 Task Types
 ^^^^^^^^^^